freenas/freenas-docs/userguide/sharing.rst

 Some Linux distros provide the command line utility :command:`iscsiadm` from `Open-iSCSI <http://www.open-iscsi.com/>`__.
-Use a web search to see if a package exists for your distribution should the command not exist on your Linux system.
+Use a web search to see if a package exists for the distribution should the command not exist on the Linux system.

 If a LUN is added while :command:`iscsiadm` is already connected, it will not see the new LUN until rescanned with